OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/new-certificate.md

 ---
 title: New Certificate
-description: Creates a new certificate that Octopus server can use to authenticate itself with its Tentacles
+description: Creates a new certificate that Octopus Server can use to authenticate itself with its Tentacles
 ---

-Use the new certificate command to create a new certificate that Octopus server can use to authenticate itself with its Tentacles.
+Use the new certificate command to create a new certificate that Octopus Server can use to authenticate itself with its Tentacles.

 **New certificate options**